 The British author E.M.
 Forster described story as ‘a narrative of events arranged in … sequence’.
 Plot is the way story events are arranged sequentially to show cause and effect.
 In Forster’s words:

-‘A plot is also a narrative of event, the emphasis falling on causality.
+‘A plot is also a narrative of events, the emphasis falling on causality.
 “The king died and then the queen died” is a story.
 “The king died and then the queen died of grief” is a plot.
-(Forster in Colin Bulman, Creative Writing: A Guide and Glossary to Fiction Writing, p.
-165)

 A plot is thus the ‘what’ plus the ‘why’ of a story, and how multiple whats and whys fit together in a larger chain.